 “I hardly know you.
 What do you do?”

-"I am a florist and I'm good at hiding things."
+“I am a florist, and I’m good at hiding things.”
 She focused on a time when she was telling the truth before she delivered her lines.

 Her partner, apparently, knew many people, or he was the most attractive man to the women around them.
 Chiara wanted to wave her hand shoo!
 Shoo!
 He’s all mine.

 He leaned close and whispered.
-"My name is Brent.
-I'm a hit man for the Airot Mob; in particular, I'm a cleanup man on some occasions.
-I'm good at pyrotechnics, lock picking, and voice impressions.
-No voice impression when were in public, though.
-My boss owns the Club Release."
+“My name is Brent.
+I’m a hit man for the Airot Mob; in particular, I’m a cleanup man on some occasions.
+I’m good at pyrotechnics, lock picking, and voice impressions.
+No voice impression when we’re in public, though.
+My boss owns the Club Release.”

-Chiara's blood went cold.
+Chiara’s blood went cold.
 She laughed loud to warm up her skin.
 She turned around away from Brent.
 How could she tell him she worked transporting criminals from city jails to prisons?
-How was he so dashingly charming and so easy to get along with?
+How was he so dashingly charming and so comfortable to get along with?
 How easy to be confident in a club, a famous time travel club owned by the Airot mob?
-She'd never be able to take him home to her mom.
+She’d never be able to take him home to her mom.
 Not after always going on and on about not finding a man in her line of prison transportation work.
 That was why her mom went and found Ty.
 He worked in a legitimate business, with a powerful dad.

 She checked her watch.
 One hour had gone by.
 The other dance floors of deep friendship, self-love seemed almost ridiculous, now.
 She fell into a deep friendship already with Brent.
-He didn't do anything really.
+He didn’t do anything really.
 Maybe she did everything.
 High expectations.
-Now love, particularly her biological-clock mandate seemed really stupid and careless.
+Now love, mainly her biological-clock mandate seemed really stupid and careless.
 If she wanted to make a child, Ty worked just as well.
 Except for the choking-shit-sex act.
 She refused to go that far for love.
-If Brent worked for the mob as a hit man, maybe that's why he attracted her.
+If Brent worked for the mob as a hitman, maybe that’s why he attracted her.
 Her athletic build and flat secure shoes.
-She wasn't the vulnerable type.
+She wasn’t the vulnerable type.

 “You think I can take care of myself?”
 She flashed a knowing smile.